 This is the sixth year Dr. Goff has predicted winning times for the Tour de France.
 During the last two years, he said the predictions came pretty close.
 “If there’s a crash or it’s raining, that’s always a good explanation of why we might be a little bit off,” he said, noting that one year a strong tailwind significantly reduced the cyclists’ times.

-Dr. Goff, who is working on a textbook on the physics of sports, will teach a general education class this fall on the physics of sports for the first time at Lynchburg College.
+Dr. Goff, who is working on a textbook on the physics of sports, will teach a general education class this fall on the physics of sports for the first time at University of Lynchburg.
 He has presented at international conferences on the subject and is often sought by the media to explain how athletes are physically able to do what they do.